Data-Wrangling-and-Visualisation/Visualize-of-space-data/README.md

 ## Checkpoint 1
 - The star_visualization folder contains files to visualize stars.
 The info.json file is the main source of data for analysis.
 The visualisation is available at the link: https://dzhamiliafatkullina.github.io/starVisualization/.
-It can be also watched on the vis_record.mp4 file.
+It can be also watched on the vis_record.mp4 file (to watch need to download).
 - The data folder contains the script that was used to scrape and retrieve data from the API.
 - The main goal for the next phase is to improve visualisation, add interactive features and work with graphs for more convenient data analysis.